 Nariman AssadiNariman Assadi was born in Hamedan, Iran on January 1, 1992.
 Raised in Tehran, he always felt drawn to percussion instruments.
 At the age of thirteen, he began studying tombak under Master Amir Mogharab Samadi.
 From 2008 to 2013, Nariman performed at Vahdat Hall as a soloist and with the Persian Percussion Ensemble at Pars Academy, the premier music academy for children.
 After mastering tombak, he then began learning Daf under the great Master Bijan Kamkar.
 With a strong understanding of the daf and tombak, Nariman started learning barbat (Oud) under Master Mohammad Firouzi.

 In 2015, Nariman immigrated to the United States.
 He immediately began his professional music career by performing and attending festivals.
 In 2017, he started learning percussion performance and world music with Professor Daniel Kennedy at Sacramento State University.
-Along with being a member of various ensembles, Nariman also teaches daf, tombak, and music for children in Davis, Sacramento, and the Bay Area.
+Along with being a member of various ensembles, Nariman teaches daf, tombak, other percussions, and music for children in Davis, Sacramento, and the Bay Area.
 He also offers music classes and workshops online.
 Read more..